What's it like to be a General Practitioner?

 - Keeping detailed, up-to-date records of all patient treatments and interactions for their own medical practice and Medicare

 - Keeping up to date with the latest medical treatments and medications relevant to general practice/primary healthcare

 - Advising patients on diet, nutrition, exercise, health care plans/ additional assessments, travel plans and other lifestyle habits to prevent or recover from illness

 - Arranging admission of patients to hospital where necessary

 How to become a General Practitioner

-- Alternatively, you can become a GP by completing a relevant bachelor degree such as the 3-year Bachelor of Biomedical Science, or a 3-year Bachelor of Health Sciences, followed by a postgraduate qualification, such as the 4-year Doctor of Medicine masters-level program.
+- Complete a relevant degree such as the double degree Bachelor of Medical Studies / Doctor of Medicine.
+Alternatively, complete an undergraduate degree followed by a postgraduate qualification, such as the Doctor of Medicine masters-level program.
 Entry into these programs is based on prior completion of a bachelor degree, performance in the Graduate Australian Medical School Admissions Test (GAMSAT) and a score resulting from a semi-structured interview.

 - Complete an internship at a recognised hospital (1 year).

 - Apply for registration with the Medical Board of Australia.